 It’s definitely important to get hang of your hair colorist before any kind of touch-ups or correcting, they might be able to help you through a simple text or phone call plus their experienced advice will save you months of color correction with simple hacks.
 I find Color & Co is one way you can get professional colorist advice and customized color kits for your hair.

 - Learn How to Use an At-Home Hair Color Kit

 Although hair color kits seem to look very easy to use but dying your own hair needs that extra experience you need to learn.
 It’s always best to follow a few steps to get prepared before putting that color on your hair.
 Like tracing your hairline with Vaseline, use an old towel or cloth under the area your using the color, and if possible ask for in-home mates or partners to help you with application especially at the back sections of your head.

 Try to stick to your roots, it will cover up any regrowth without messing up with the rest of your hair color.
 The Loreal Magic Root Rescue is a super-easy way to cover those greys.
 This way you refresh the hair color or cover those greys without messing up your hair color especially those with highlights or balayage.
 And it will slowly blend in with your hair color.

 - How to hide your Greys without Dyeing your Hair

-Consider only roots without dyeing you hair, this means temporary root touch up products are the best products to stick along till salons reopen.
-I find Loreal Magic Root Cover Up, and Oribe Airbrush Root Touch-Up Spray Black are great for small areas and temporary colors will last you till your next hair wash day, especially for those who ties their hair back as a ponytail or bun, you can tap a little bit of these products on your part of your hair and at the temples and it will look super fresh.
+Consider only roots without dyeing your hair, this means temporary root touch-up products are the best products to stick along till salons reopen.
+I find Loreal Magic Root Cover Up, and Oribe Airbrush Root Touch-Up Spray Black is great for small areas and temporary colors will last you till your next hair wash day, especially for those who tie their hair back as a ponytail or bun, you can tap a little bit of these products on your part of your hair and at the temples and it will look super fresh.